 A briefing for leaders and senior decision makers

-This half-day session introduces the concepts behind outcomes-based commissioning and co-production.
+This half day session explains the concepts behind outcomes-based commissioning and co-production.
 Discussing how these approaches may impact your organisation’s strategic planning, policy, organisational development and culture, it also provides an overview of how to apply the concepts in practice.

 It will enable leaders and senior decision makers in commissioning and procurement to lead and support a shift in direction within their organisation.